 Smoking, eating, and drinking are prohibited in the staging, storage, and exhibition areas.

-Guards or other trained personnel must be present during truck off-loading, unpacking, installation, de-installation, packing, and load-out.
+Professional guards must be present throughout the exhibition time, including unpacking, installation, de-installation, and packing.
 Alarm and/or guard surveillance during closing hours is required.

 A minimum of one (1) guard or trained personnel, whose sole duty is the supervision of the exhibition while it is on display, must be present in the gallery at all times during public hours and any special events to maintain proper crowd control and assure the security of all exhibit components.

-Due to the nature of the exhibition, at least one (1) additional guard may be required to be within sight of the unencased objects on Monoliths in sections two and three when the exhibit is open to the public and during special events.
+Due to the nature of the exhibition, at least one (1) additional guard may be required to be within sight of specific objects [to be determined] when the exhibit is open to the public and during special events.

 Venue must be able to install, support and maintain electronic elements that incorporate computers, internet connection, projectors, use of gallery walls as screens, and other AV components.